kobiam/DevOps/Redis/README.md

 ### Redis Configuration
 Redis have a configuration file useally called `redis.conf` and it used to configure your redis nodes.

-to alter `redis.conf` you'll need to restart the node after the change but it is also possiable to do it without restart using `CONFIG SET` and `CONFIG GET`
+to alter `redis.conf` you'll need to restart the node after the change but it is also possiable to do it <strong>without restart</strong> using `CONFIG SET` and `CONFIG GET`

 you'll have to update both the runtime and the `redis.conf` file to ensure changes will take effect after restart.